mtorrisi/wrf-how-to/PITCHME.md

 # Outline

 - Background
-- WRF portlet @ Africa Grid Science Gateway
+- WRF user interface
 - How to use it
+- Demo
 - Conclusion

 +++